 The dataset used in this practical assignment has been obtained via following link: UCI Machine Learning Repository: Algerian Forest Fires Dataset Data Set

 The authors, Faroudja Abid & Nouma Izeboudjen, have developed a dataset called “Algerian Forest Fires Dataset Data Set”.
 The problem domain of this dataset includes forest fire prediction and fire management strategies.
 Furthermore, there is no information about the licensing aspects of the dataset.
-The dataset was obtained as2012, from.
-Abid & N. Izeboudjen, 2020).
+The dataset was obtained as, “We have used the meteorological observations for the period of summer of 2012, from June to September since the ﬁre occurrence is high on this period and the 2012 is the year where the recorded ﬁre occurrence is the highest from 2007 to 2018.”
+(F. Abid & N. Izeboudjen, 2020).
 The dataset contains 243 instances and 14 features.
 The features are divided into two roles namely numerical (day, month, year, temperature, rain, RH, Ws, FFMC, DMC, DC, ISI, BUI and FWI) and categorical (classes) see Table 1.
 The classes have two values: no fire given the value 0 (106 instances) and fire given the value 1 (137 instances) see Figure 1.